Agricultural Sciences & Natural Resources College of Agricultural Sciences & Natural Resources

 Examination for credit through the University of Nebraska–Lincoln departments may be taken only by currently enrolled students.
 A student is not permitted to receive credit by examination in a course that is a prerequisite for a course already taken, unless the course and its prerequisites cover essentially different subject matter.

 The College also gives credit for the subject and general examinations of the College Level Examination Program (CLEP) and the Advanced Placement (AP) Program administered by the College Entrance Examination Board.
-See the CASNR Associate Dean, 103 Agricultural Hall, for current policy regarding CLEP and AP examinations.
+See the CASNR Associate Dean, 103 Agricultural Hall, for current policies regarding CLEP and AP examinations.

 Dual Degrees